 But Ethereum is still changing as well.
 Vitalik Buterin has said that Ethereum will be a lot faster after sharding and Plasma.
 Buterin believes that Ethereum may be able to reach tens of thousands of tps.

-Ethereum may have problems with backwards compatibility when scaling, EOS may not have such problems, yet.
+Ethereum may have problems with backward compatibility when scaling; EOS may not have such problems, yet.

-If you remember anything from this article, make it these key points.
+If you remember anything from our article Is EOS Better than Ethereum?, make it these key points: